laravel-streams/api-client/docs/index.md

 - **baseURL** `string` _[required]_ The url that points to the api, eg `http://127.0.0.1/api`
 - **request** `AxiosRequestConfig` The base HTTP Request configuration.
 This is similar to Axios configuration
+- **etag** `ETagConfiguration` The base HTTP Request configuration.
+This is similar to Axios configuration

 ### Working with the streams instance
 ```ts